Pirokar/demo_github/README.md

 # Threads-Android
-- send "thanks a lot" (case insensitive) to delete chat histiry, and restore default state of app
+- send "thanks a lot" (case insensitive) to delete chat history, and restore default state of app